lassancejm/ddradseq/README.md

 ## Running the program

-Running the base **ddradseq** program with no additional command line arguments produces the following informational
+Running the base **ddradseq** program with the "--help" option produces the following informational message:
-message:
 ```
-% ./ddradseq
+% ./ddradseq --help
 Usage: ddradseq [OPTION...]
 INPUT_DIRECTORY
 Parses fastQ files by flow cell, barcode, and/or index.